IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Hence, click the `New Binding` button at the left of the screen.
 Then, specify an arbitrary name and select the `Language Translator` instance you have created before (or specify an arbitrary name and the `username` and `password` you noted down before) and click `Save Configuration`.

-Next, select the binding (if not already selected), make sure that the `translator` action is still being selected, and click `Run This Action`.
+Next, select the binding (if not already selected), make sure that the `translator` action is still being selected, and click `Run this Action`.

 Specify the following input and click the `Run with this Value` (you may need to click `Make It Live` before) button: